jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 A pipeStage receives a triplet (item, index, dataflow).
 It applies transformations or filters on this triplet.
 When a pipeStage forwards an item to a following pipeStage, it forwards the received dataflow unchanged, unless the option "memorize" has been used.
-In this case, a new dataFlow is created.
+In this case, a new datapacket is added to the dataflow, which memorizes the produced item and index.

-A dataflow is an array :
+A datapacket is an array :
-  array[1] : link to previous dataflow (received from previous pipeStage). array[2] : tag (generally the id of the pipeStage class, or "source" for the initial dataflow). array[3] : index of produced item. array[4] : produced item.
+  array[1] : link to previous datapacket (received from previous pipeStage). array[2] : tag (generally the id of the pipeStage class, or "source" for the initial datapacket). array[3] : index of produced item. array[4] : produced item.